 - urticaria: the use of antihistamines or intramuscular adrenaline is advised in some situations

-- bronchospasm: oxygen should be offered by mask (6-10 litres/min), Beta-2-agonists (e.g. terbutaline, salbutamol) metered dose inhaler (2-3 deep inhalations), and intramuscular adrenaline should be considered if decreased blood pressure
+- bronchospasm: oxygen should be offered by mask (6-10 litres/min), beta-2-agonists (e.g. terbutaline, salbutamol) metered dose inhaler (2-3 deep inhalations), and intramuscular adrenaline should be considered if decreased blood pressure

 - severe: reactions that usually represent a progression of the moderate symptoms and are life-threatening, e.g. respiratory arrest, cardiac arrest, pulmonary oedema, convulsions, and hypovolaemic shock.
 They are estimated to occur in 0.04% to 0.0004% of the patients receiving a non-ionic and low-osmolality iodinated contrast.
-The risk of death is rare, estimate in 1:170,000
+The risk of death is rare, estimate 1:170,000.

 Delayed contrast reaction

 Those reactions happening between one hour to one week after the contrast administration.
 They are commonly non-severe skin manifestations such as a maculopapular rash.
 Angioedema, erythema, and urticaria are also reported less frequently.